What Is Mentoring?

 Definition and Details

-But what does that look like in the real world?
 Mentorship can take an almost limitless number of forms, influenced by the people involved, the identified goals, and the wider context of how the relationship formed.
-Despite this, there are some aspects which all of these scenarios have in common, and which need to be kept in mind in order for sessions to be genuinely effective.

 Whether you are considering becoming a mentor or just want to learn more about the topic, take a look at these resources to get to grips with what mentoring means.
-For anyone wanting to get started on their training journey, check out our Free Introduction to Mentoring mini-courses.
+For anyone wanting to get started on their training journey, check out our Free Basics of Mentoring mini-courses.

 Theory and Practice